LiamBindle/MQTT-C/README.md

     /* subscribe to "toaster/temperature" with a max QoS level of 0 */
     mqtt_subscribe(&client, "toaster/temperature", 0);
 ```
-And we can publish, say the coffee makers temperature, like so:
+And we can publish, say the coffee maker's temperature, like so:
 ```c
     /* publish coffee temperature with a QoS level of 1 */ int temperature = 67;